Saturday, September 29, 2012

 2 tsp. smoked paprika

 4 c. water

-1 pound tender sulphur shelf fronds
+1 pound tender chicken mushroom fronds

 1. Mix all of the spices together and add to the water in a large pot.
 Bring to a boil and add the sulphur shelf fronds to poach for 20 minutes.
 Allow the poaching liquid to cool, leaving the mushroom fronds in the water.
 This can be refrigerated at this point, or shredded immediately.

 2. Using a fork or knife edge, follow the natural ridges of the mushroom fronds and shred the mushroom into a large bowl.